Friday, February 18, 2005

 About

-GuyDadsE and I are two gay men who have been together since 2002.
-We were both married to women for around twenty years when we met and fell in love.
+GuyDadsEddie and Ed are two gay men who have been together since 2002.
+We were both married to women for twenty some years when we met and fell in love.
 We divorced our wives and moved in together.
 We each have three kids for a total of six that we share custody and support.
 All the kids (ages five to twenty-one at the time of the divorce) seem to enjoy spending time with their two dads.
-Fortunately we have not had any major problems or issues with the kids about the separation, divorce or coming out.
+Fortunately, we have not had any major problems or issues with the kids about the separation, divorce or coming out.

-I converted to Judaism in the fall of 2004.
-I use to be Christian (Presbyterian) but I converted to Reform Judaism after a year and half of study.
+Ed converted to Judaism in the fall of 2004.
+Previously he was Protestant (Presbyterian) but converted to Reform Judaism after a year and half of study.
 It was important to both of us to practice the same faith.
 Reform Judaism is very welcoming.
-As a denomination, they have been inclusive and supportive of gays and gay rights for more than ten years.
-E and I are active in various Jewish causes.
+As a denomination, they have been inclusive and supportive of gays and gay rights for a number of decades.
+Eddie and Ed are active in various Jewish causes.
 We are members of a large suburban Reform synagogue and supporters of the GLBT synagogue in San Francisco.
 We have been California domestic partners since 2004.
-On Father's Day 2005, E and I had a big Jewish wedding.
+On Father's Day 2005, We had a big Jewish wedding.
 It was a wonderful event.
 Our kids walked us down the aisle and were a part of the ceremony.
 We had a legal, gay civil wedding in October, 2008.

 Did the conversion to Judaism involve circumcision or re-circumcision?